Learn what is the best payment method for your ecommerce business on the world’s most popular website builder.

 If you do not complete the account setup within 60 days if you had previous transactions will be refunded to your customers.

 We already stated that Wix Payments is free to set up, however, charging fees apply for every transfer you get.
 You also cannot use this feature without having a Business or eCommerce account.
 There are different Premium plans that might fit you best.

 On the other hand, a processing fee is a fee charged for every payment you receive through Wix Payments.
 Fees change respectively for regions as well as methods of payment.
 Credit card payments have the lowest fee.

 There are two ways to contact Wix support: submit a ticket, or request a callback.

-Even though one of the key selling points Wix has included as a benefit to having Wix Payments is that you have a 24 hour dedicated customer support, their customer support in languages other than English has limited working hours (for about working hours in different languages here).
+Even though one of the key selling points Wix has included as a benefit to having Wix Payments is that you have 24 hour dedicated customer support, their customer support in languages other than English has limited working hours (for about working hours in different languages check this out).

 In an effort to help customers speed up the process, they encourage them to categorize the issue they need help with.

 Before Wix rolled out their own payments option, users could receive payments through PayPal or Stripe, credit cards, manual payments or payment processors such as the Square omnichannel Card Reader.

 All of the above-mentioned options are still available, except for Stripe.